KhandakerZoadPial/GopherTick/README.md

 GopherTick is a high-frequency data aggregator and real-time broadcaster I built to explore the limits of Go's concurrency model.
 The project focuses on the "Broadcast Problem": how to ingest multiple high-speed data streams and push them to thousands of users simultaneously without the system locking up.

 ## The Motivation
 Coming from a Python and Django background, I was used to frameworks that handle the heavy lifting for you.
-However, those frameworks often struggle with "chatty" I/O—scenarios where data updates 10-20 times per second.
+However, those frameworks often struggle with "chatty" I/O scenarios where data updates 10-20 times per second.
 Scaling that in Python usually requires a complex stack of Redis, Celery, and multiple load balancers.

 I wanted to see if I could achieve better results using only Go's native primitives (Goroutines and Channels) running on a single, consumer-grade machine.